The Contact and Mobility Networks of Mexico City: Results

-We reconstructed eight networks for different days of the month of February 2020.
-We present some basic network descriptors in Table \ref{T1}.
+We have generated a set of contact and mobility networks for Mexico City in February 2020.
+These networks have been released at doi.org/10.17605/OSF.IO/B6G92.
+Basic network descriptors of the networks are shown in Table \ref{T1}.
 We also calculated the connected components of each network and reported the number of nodes of the three largest ones, as well as isolated nodes (singletons) in Table \ref{T2}.

-We have found that while these network parameters fluctuate in different days, these do not exhibit significant changes.
-For instance, we compared each of these parameters between \textit{weekend} (we) and \textit{weekday} (wd) networks using a t-test, and none of them exhibited significant differences ($p>0.05$).\\
+Network visualizations are shown in Figure \ref{fig:F_03}.
+Additionally, Figure \ref{fig:F_05} shows degree distributions for these networks. \ref{fig:F_04} shows the the long-tailed behavior component size of found in contact networks; as opposed to mobility networks, which are composed of less than 20 connected components.\\